Sadia-Ilyas/100-days-of-code/README.md

  #Today I work with the nested Class of Bootstrap and try to develop a basic profile section.
 DAY:5
  #Today I work with the Horizontal Alignemnt Classes of Bootstrap.Also go thorough with the padding Classes
+DAY:6
+ #Today I work with the Vertically Alignemnt Classes of Bootstrap.